-ii) Reclassification to a Lower Level

-a.
-Where a job is reclassified to a lower salary grade than its existing classification, the incumbent(s)'s salary will remain the same and be redcircled until the maximum salary for the lower classification equals or exceeds the red-circled salary rate.
+- i) Reclassification to a Higher Level - 1) If the position is reclassified to a higher salary grade, the effective date of the increase will be retroactive to the date the Request for Classification Review form was received by the Joint Job Evaluation Committee.
+Any salary increase will be processed in accordance to Article 7.04. - ii) Reclassification to a Lower Level - 1) Where a job is reclassified to a lower salary grade than its existing classification, the incumbent(s)'s salary will remain the same and be red-circled until the maximum salary for the lower classification equals or exceeds the red-circled salary rate.
 See definition of Red-Circled under Article 7.03.